How to Plant a Container Garden in 6 Easy Steps

-Much like plants, containers have their own characteristics to take into account, such as weight, sensitivity to weather changes, and appearance.
+Much like plants, containers have their own characteristics to take into account, including weight, sensitivity to weather changes, and appearance.
 You'll also want to consider your budget, space, and style when choosing a container.
-Keep in mind that the larger the size of your container, the less you will need to water, but whichever you choose, always make sure it has holes in the bottom to allow extra water to drain out.
+Keep in mind that the larger the size, the less you'll need to water, but whatever you choose, always make sure the container has holes in the bottom for drainage.
 Some common types of pots include the following.

-- Terra-Cotta: Versatile and inexpensive, terra-cotta containers are also referred to as clay pots.
-You can find them plain or with colorful glazes on the outside.
-The only downside to using terra-cotta is that they are somewhat fragile.
-They will chip and crack if handled too roughly, and can be damaged by freezing temperatures (empty and store them indoors for the winter in colder regions).
+- Terra-Cotta: Versatile and inexpensive, terra-cotta containers are also called clay pots.
+You can find them plain or decorated in colorful glazes.
+The only downside to using terra-cotta is that it's somewhat fragile.
+It will chip and crack if handled too roughly, and can be damaged by freezing temperatures (empty and store them indoors over winter in colder regions).

 - Concrete: Concrete containers can take any type of weather.
-Be careful when placing your concrete planters because they are extremely heavy and even more difficult to move once they're filled with soil and plants.
+Be careful where you place concrete planters, since they're extremely heavy and very difficult to move, especially once they're filled with soil and plants.

 - Metal: Galvanized tubs and buckets are great options for container gardens.
 However, beware when using a metal container because they will heat up quickly in the sun and cook your plants.
 To protect the plants, line the container with garden fabric and place it in a shady spot.

-- Plastic, Fiberglass, or Resin: These types of containers can be made to look like just about any other type of container (but at a lower price and lighter weight).
-They aren't as high quality and won't last forever, but they can accomplish a certain look.
+- Plastic, Fiberglass, or Resin: These types of containers can be made to look like just about any other type (but at a lower price and lighter weight).
+They aren't as high quality and won't last forever, but they can provide a certain look.

 - Repurposed Containers: Choose old baskets, tin buckets, birdbaths, and watering containers to house your favorite plants.
 The thrifted look is stylish and rustic.

 2. Select Color Schemes and Plant Combinations